2024-2025 Course Catalog

 Every student should have an advisor in their major department or program by the spring term of their sophomore year when they register for their junior courses.
 The major advisor will help the student plan their coursework to satisfy requirements for the major, select courses in other areas to complement the major or satisfy personal interests, and prepare for their Senior Experience.
 The major advisor will also certify completion of major requirements when the student applies for graduation.

 Students must have an advisor for every major.
-Students do not need an official advisor for a minor, interdisciplinary area, or teacher certification, and are encouraged to consult with the chair or other faculty in those departments or programs for advice on course selection and how to satisfy requirements.
+Students do not need an official advisor for a minor, interdisciplinary area, or teacher certification, but are encouraged to consult with the chair or other faculty in those departments or programs for advice on course selection and how to satisfy requirements.

 Planning a course of study